Sportiax/DBXV2-MOF-Data-Folder/README.md

 * Make sure your game is up to date and using the steam version.
 * Need to have XV2Patcher (https://animegamemods.freeforums.net/thread/4059/tools-eternity)
 * Need to have XV2 Mods Installer (https://animegamemods.freeforums.net/thread/821/xv2-mods-installer)
+* Click the green code button in the upper right hand corner and choose download ZIP file

 ## Set Up
 ---